GitLab Advanced SAST

 - In the Pipeline Security tab, an alert labeled Partial SAST report indicates that only partial findings are included.

-GitLab Advanced SAST is configured to run on merge request pipelines.
+- GitLab Advanced SAST must be configured to run on merge request pipelines.

 To enable diff-based scanning in merge request pipelines, set these CI/CD variables in the project’s CI/CD configuration file or in either a scan execution policy or pipeline execution policy.